anymod/guide/docs/examples/create-a-draft.md

 Changes made to a draft are not visible on the live website until the draft is published.

-Back in the Anymod dashboard, select your draft to review its changes.
+Back in the AnyMod dashboard, select your draft to review its changes.
 Click **Publish all** to make the draft live.

 <img src="https://res.cloudinary.com/component/image/upload/c_scale,w_1200/v1534444984/draft-04_o0htgb.png">

 ### 5. Set a publishing password (optional)

-You can add a password to each draft to enable publishing without logging into Anymod.
+You can add a password to each draft to enable publishing without logging into AnyMod.

 Click **Settings** for your draft, then enter your desired password and click **Set password**: